Board of Directors

 As a graduate of public school and daughter of a public school teacher, Ms. Chandler understands the importance of a strong and vibrant public school system.
 Moreover, as a former drug prosecutor, Ms. Chandler witnessed first-hand the hopelessness and vulnerability of young adults who lacked the education or skills for a productive future.
 Based upon her personal and professional experience, Ms. Chandler is committed to the mission of the Liberty STEAM Charter to provide a premier public school education opportunity to Sumter youths, who will be equipped to excel in college or their chosen career.

 Mrs. Chandler was appointed in March 2022 to a one-year term expiring in March 2023.

-Mr. Davis studied Industrial Technology and Environmental Science, continued his education with executive education classes at The Citadel and University of Phoenix, and graduated from the J.E.
+Mr. Davis studied Industrial Technology and Environmental Science, continued his education with executive education classes at The Citadel and the University of Phoenix and graduated from the J.E.
 Dunn Mentor-Protégé Program, the Kauffmann Foundation Fast-track Graduate Entrepreneurship Program and the Leighton Cubbage Mentor Entrepreneurship Program.
 Mr. Davis founded Eagle Universal Services in 2009 and provides environmental remediation, training, facilities maintenance, engineering, demolition and site services.
-He also has ownership in Tallo, a K-12 STEAM social media platform.
+He also has ownership of Tallo, a K-12 STEAM social media platform.

 He is active in the Fellowship of Christian Athletes and the CHAMPION Foundation, which is designed to mentor and equip young men and women to accept leadership roles in the community.